How SAFEs Convert: An Interactive Guide for Founders

 |---|---|---|---|---|---|

-The SAFE holder's 10% ownership at conversion becomes 8% after the Series A investment.
-The triggering round dilutes everyone, including the converting SAFE holder.
+The SAFE holder's 20% ownership at conversion becomes 16% after the Series A investment.
+Again, the triggering round dilutes everyone, including the converting SAFE holder.

 Why This Matters to YOUR Ownership: The cap determines the SAFE holder's ownership at conversion, but that ownership then gets diluted by the triggering round.
-If you had negotiated a $10M cap instead of $5M, the SAFE would convert to 5% (instead of 10%), which would become 4% after a 20% Series A. Every dollar you leave on the cap table compounds through all future rounds.
+If you had negotiated a $10M cap instead of $5M, the SAFE would convert to 10% (instead of 20%), which would become 8% after a 20% Series A.

 Multiple SAFEs Converting Together